 Our clinical psychology post-doctoral fellowships are designed to provide advanced training in professional psychology to qualified applicants.
 Our fellowships start on September 1 and run for 12 months.
 Fellows may stay for a second year by mutual consent.
 The program prepares fellows for licensure in the State of Michigan or any other state with similar requirements.

 Applicants must have completed their doctoral degree from an APA-Accredited program in clinical, counseling, or school psychology, and must have completed an APA-accredited internship in order to be considered.

 MARI Fellowship Stipends and Benefits

-The first year postdoctoral stipend is $38,000; the second year fellowship stipend is $39,000.
-Benefits include medical insurance, two weeks of vacation plus December-January holiday week break, sick leave, and generous professional development leave.
+The first year postdoctoral stipend is $40,000; the second year fellowship stipend is $42,000.
+Benefits include medical insurance and generous paid time off (see brochure for details).

 Commitment to Diversity

 We have a strong commitment to creating an environment that is positive and supportive of growth around individual and cultural differences.
 We welcome applicants from all people and encourage those of non-traditional backgrounds and underrepresented communities to apply.

 Fellows receive robust, advanced training in many key professional competencies, including: